Christopher Chung, M.D.

 Being in good physical health is important for anyone considering liposuction because – intuitive as it may sound – it is a surgical procedure.
 And as with any surgical procedure, a person’s overall health can impact their ability to undergo the operation and recover from it.

 For instance, individuals with medical conditions such as diabetes or heart disease may have a harder time inside the operating room as well as after the surgery.
-Preexisting conditions can interfere with the body’s natural healing process, increase the risk of infection, and slowing down recovery time.
+Preexisting conditions can interfere with the body’s natural healing process, increase the risk of infection, and slow down recovery time.
 Additionally, certain medications and supplements may need to be stopped or adjusted before and after the procedure to reduce the risk of complications.

 In general, individuals who are in good physical health have a better chance of experiencing a smooth and successful recovery after liposuction.
 They are also more likely to have a positive overall outcome from the procedure.
 Before undergoing liposuction, a comprehensive medical evaluation will be conducted to assess the individual’s overall health and ensure that they are a suitable candidate for the procedure.
 It is important to disclose any medical conditions or medications to the plastic surgeon during the consultation to ensure that the procedure is performed safely and effectively.